Kara0016/Orea/README.md

 # Oréa music bot
-Discord Bot template using discord.js
+Discord music bot using vulkava Lavalink wrapper

 ## Work in progress...